duchangkim/browser-timer/README_ENG.md

   /*
    * Requirement
    *
-   * A string that determines how the timer instance behaves.
+   * A string that determines how the timer instance behaves. (countdown timer or timer) */
-   */
-  type: 'countdown' | 'timer'; // 'timer' is under development...
+  type: 'countdown' | 'timer';

   /**
    *